 - Needs better onboarding process

 ClickUp is another good online project management software that connects your team and handles meetings, workflows, reports, tasks and billing.
 You can schedule meetings and events, track projects and tasks, and create custom dashboards and requests.
+Check out our ClickUp vs monday.com guide to learn how the two products compare.

 It also offers project templates for recurring tasks or business processes, and assigns context tags that are fully customizable.
 These can keep the whole team updated on important customer information from one place, and show the project status of what everyone is working on.
 Plus, with ClickUp forms, you can gather the data you need to optimize processes.